Donating your old tech

 The Hurtado Jesuit Centre

 2 Chandler Street

-*Please include your name and contact details so we can get in touch with you if necessary.
+*Please include your name and contact details so we can thank you and contact you with any questions we may have.

 This news was last updated on 2nd February 2022.